DGempler/image_upload_AmazonS3_Rails/README.md

 ## A Guide to Uploading Images to AWS (SDK 2) with Rails 4.2.4, Paperclip 4.3, and ImageMagick
 <br/>

+It was difficult to find a single resource that had correct and up-to-date information on how to make all of this work, so I've created this guide to show what worked for me.

+ I found that using AWS's S3, Paperclip 4.3, and ImageMagick worked best for my localhost application.
+There are changes that need to be made if you plan on putting your app up on Heroku (or adding a front-end framework like Angular), which I plan on addressing at some point in the future.

 ### Getting Started with Amazon Web Services

  - [Create an account](https://aws.amazon.com)
  - Choose their [Simple Storage Service (S3)](aws.amazon.com/s3) option (this is currently free for 12 mo. after signup, with [limits](https://aws.amazon.com/free/))
  - Choose S3 from the online AWS console, and create a bucket.
 Choose a region.
-More on regions and their endpoints [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).  - Create a user in (IAM) Security Credentials
+More on regions and their endpoints [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
+ - Then create a user in (IAM) Security Credentials.
+Get there by clicking on your name in the nav bar, then Security Credentials in the dropdown, then select Users from the dashboard on the left side.
-  - Attach a Policy to that user - __Administrator Access__
+  - Attach a Policy to that user - __Administrator Access__ (Permissions tab)
- - Get access keys, save in environment (a gitignore-d .env file, or adding to your .zshrc / zshenv file, etc):
+ - Create your access key, save it with your id in environment (a gitignore-d .env file, or adding to your .zshrc / zshenv file, etc):
   `ENV['AWS_ACCESS_KEY_ID']` and `ENV['AWS_SECRET_ACCESS_KEY']`
  - While you're at it, throw in three more env. variables that you'll need later: `ENV[S3_BUCKET]` with your bucket name, your chosen `ENV[AWS_REGION]` and `ENV[AWS_ENDPOINT]`.
 See regions and endpoints link above.
   - Actual syntax in env. file will be `export AWS_REGION=us-west-2` or `export AWS_ENDPOINT=s3-us-west-2.amazonaws.com`